- We advise you to reconsider your need to travel to Ethiopia, including Addis Ababa, due to the threat of terrorist attack against Western interests.

 You should be particularly vigilant in the lead up to and on days of national or religious significance, or international meetings in Addis Ababa, as militants may use these occasions to mount attacks.

-Ogaden area in the Somali Region of eastern Ethiopia: We strongly advise you not to travel to the Ogaden area in the Somali Region of eastern Ethiopia due to extremely dangerous security situation due to ongoing conflict, the threat of terrorist attack and the persistent high threat of kidnapping.
+Somali Region of eastern Ethiopia: We strongly advise you not to travel to the Somali Region of eastern Ethiopia due to the extremely dangerous security situation due to ongoing conflict, the threat of terrorist attack and the persistent high threat of kidnapping.

 The Australian Government's longstanding policy is that it does not make payments or concessions to kidnappers.
 The Australian Government considers that paying a ransom increases the risk of further kidnappings, including of other Australians.
-If you do decide to travel to an area where there is a particular threat of kidnapping, you should ensure you have personal security measures in place, seek professional security advice and take out kidnapping insurance.
+If you decide to travel to an area where there is a particular threat of kidnapping, you should seek professional security advice and have effective personal security measures in place.
 For more information about kidnapping, see our Kidnapping Threat travel bulletin.